All Episodes

 That's down at 3%, by the way.

-And the position the Republican Party has on that as a problem.
+Only 3% of the respondents cited gay marriage and the position the Republican Party has on that as a problem.

 The only policy-oriented criticism that as many as 3% of Republicans had at their own party is its broad position on social issues.

-Those top two things, inflexible, and unwilling to compromise.
+Those top two things, inflexible and unwilling to compromise.

-And all it is is a repeat, rehash of what people hear about the Republican Party in the media.
+And all it is, is a repeat, rehash of what people hear about the Republican Party in the media.

 CBS New York, New York may be first in taxes, but a survey has ranked New York dead last in one important characteristic, and that is freedom.